FeatureBaseDB/python-pilosa/README.md

 query = repository.union(bitmap_query1, bitmap_query2)
 ```

-In order to increase througput, you may want to batch queries sent to the Pilosa server.
+In order to increase throughput, you may want to batch queries sent to the Pilosa server.
 The `index.batch_query` method is used for that purpose:

 ```python
 query = repository.batch_query(